mesur-io/post-quantum-signatures/draft-ietf-cose-dilithium.md

 | 3          | CRYDI3             |
 | 2          | CRYDI2             |

-The key type used with these keys is "LWE" and the algorithm used for signing is "CRYDI".
+The key type used with these keys is "MLWE" and the algorithm used for signing is "CRYDI".
 These subtypes MUST NOT be used for key agreement.

 The CRYDI variant used is determined by the subtype of the key (CRYDI3 for "pset 3" and CRYDI2 for "pset 2").

-Implementations need to check that the key type is "LWE" for JOSE and that the pset of the key is a valid subtype when creating a signature.
+Implementations need to check that the key type is "MLWE" for JOSE and that the pset of the key is a valid subtype when creating a signature.

 The CRYDI digital signature is generated as follows: